 Typically the fly bites the dog's exposed skin (nose and ears).
 Dogs can incubate Leishmaniasis for over a year before displaying symptoms, which vary from dog to dog.
 One clue is when the hair around a dog's eyes drops out and claws grow abnormally.
 Infected animals will lose weight, become anaemic and often display symptoms of renal failure.
 If medical help is not sought, the dog will die after several months.

-There are products (available from vets) that can protect against the bite if applied regularly and should be used to protect against this disease from spring to autumn, when the risk is highest.
-Also cattle pest control badges are said to protect against the bites, but the best protection is to keep a dog inside from before dusk until after dawn, the time when the flies are most active.
+There are products (available from vets) that can protect against the bite if applied regularly and should be used to protect against this disease from spring to autumn when the risk is highest.
+Also, cattle pest control badges are said to protect against bites, but the best protection is to keep a dog inside from before dusk until after dawn, the time when the flies are most active.

 - the World Health Organisation (WHO) has more information on Leishmaniasis